 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

 Tunisia’s power sector is well developed, and nearly the entire population enjoys access to the national electricity grid.
-Tunisia has a current power production capacity of 5,653 megawatts (MW) installed in 25 power plants, which produced 19,709 gigawatt hours in 2020.
-State power utility company STEG controls 91.7% of the country’s installed power production capacity and produces 82% of the electricity.
+Tunisia has a current power production capacity of 5,653 megawatts (MW) installed in 25 power plants, which produced 20,086 gigawatt hours in 2021.
+State power utility company STEG controls 91.7% of the country’s installed power production capacity and produces 84% of the electricity.
 The remainder is produced by Tunisia’s only independent power producer (IPP) Carthage Power Company (CPC), a 471-MW combined-cycle power plant.
+The CPC plant was officially handed over to STEG in May 2022 ending a 20-year power purchasing agreement between both companies.
 As a result of delays in power plant construction, the power sector does not possess excess generation capacity and is susceptible to brownouts.
 STEG is hard-pressed to meet peak summer electricity demand, let alone keep up with Tunisia’s annual 5% growth in power consumption.
-Power generation projects at various stages of design and development will help meet an expected doubling in electricity demand over the next 15 years.

 Approximately 97% of Tunisia’s electricity is generated from fossil fuels, mainly natural gas.
-In 2020, nearly 57% of Tunisia’s natural gas needs were met through imports (mainly from Algeria); local gas production comes from the concessions of the country’s national exploration company, ETAP, as well as foreign companies’ concessions.
+In 2021, nearly 45% of Tunisia’s natural gas needs were met through imports (mainly from Algeria).
+Local gas production comes from the concessions of the country’s national exploration company, ETAP, as well as foreign companies’ concessions.
 The highly anticipated Nawara gas field, which finally started production in early 2020, is expected to help reduce the overall energy deficit by 20% and gas imports by 30% once it reaches peak production.
-Only 3% of Tunisia’s electricity is generated from renewables, including hydroelectric, solar, and wind energy.
+In addition to the local gas production, Tunisia receives natural gas as a royalty on the Algerian Transmed gas pipeline crossing Tunisia to Italy.
+In 2021, only 3% of Tunisia’s electricity is generated from renewables, including hydroelectric, solar, and wind energy.

-While STEG continues to resist private investment in the sector, Parliament’s 2015 energy law encourages IPPs in the area of renewable energy technologies.
+While STEG continues to resist private investment in the sector, Parliament’s 2015 energy law encourages IPPs in renewable energy technologies.
 The law’s implementing decrees and a Power Purchase Agreement template were published in early 2017.

-The first IPPs in renewable energy were announced in the second half of 2017, and so far the GOT has awarded to private companies 18 solar projects of 10 MW each, two solar projects of 50 MW each, two solar projects of 100 MW each, one solar project of 200 MW, and four wind projects of 30 MW each.
-Most of the projects are still at various phases of implementation..
+The first IPPs in renewable energy were announced in the second half of 2017, and so far, the GOT has awarded to private companies 24 solar projects of 10 MW each, two solar projects of 50 MW each, two solar projects of 100 MW each, one solar project of 200 MW, and four wind projects of 30 MW each.
+Most of the projects are still at various phases of implementation.

 To meet increasing demand for electricity and promote energy conservation, the GOT allows private companies and households utilizing co-generation and renewable energy technologies to produce electricity for their own consumption and sell up to 30% of excess electricity exclusively to STEG at a fixed price.
 The GOT may provide grants and incentives for energy conservation and energy efficiency projects.
 In July 2021, the GOT announced the elimination of the pre-authorization requirement for private self-production of electricity from renewable energies under 1 MW.
-Through December 2020, a total of 79 MW of solar energy capacity was installed and connected to the low voltage grid and 36 MW of capacity is will be connected to the medium voltage grid.
+Through March 2022, the total capacity of installed renewable energies reached 472 MW.

 While projects are often subject to delays, excellent commercial opportunities exist for the sale of power generation equipment to STEG-operated and IPP electricity projects.
 The sector also offers opportunities for possible Build-Own-Operate (BOO) or Build-Operate-Transfer (BOT) projects.
 Much of Tunisia’s electricity production comes from gas turbines.
 Major players in this sector include General Electric (USA), Mitsubishi (Japan), Ansaldo (Italy), and Siemens (Germany).